Nikon D1 vs Sony RX10 III

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Nikon D1 and Sony Cyber-shot DSC-RX10 III and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the RX10 III offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the D1 does not offer wifi capability.
+In contrast, the D1 does not provide wifi capability.

 Studio photographers will appreciate that the Nikon D1 (unlike the RX10 III) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The RX10 III is a recent model that features in the current product line-up of Sony.
-In contrast, the D1 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the D1 has been discontinued (but can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the D1 was succeeded by the Nikon D1X.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Sony websites.

 So what is the bottom line?
 Which of the two cameras – the Nikon D1 or the Sony RX10 III – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.